La Liga's worst-run club? Barcelona have serious competition from Valencia | Goal.com

 Valencia are a club convinced they belong at the top table in Spain, and even in Europe, but they are at a low ebb, with fans watching their team’s best assets stripped away in a torturous summer window, as financial problems leave them looking at a no-frills, low-cost future.

-The latest player to leave is striker Rodrigo, a key figure for Spain in their impressive Euro 2020 qualification campaign who has completed a move to newly promoted Premier League side Leeds United for around £27 million ($35m).
+The latest player to leave is striker Rodrigo, a key figure for Spain in their impressive Euro 2020 qualification campaign who is set to complete a move to newly promoted Premier League side Leeds United for around £27 million ($35m).

 This is a player that Atletico Madrid came very close to signing last summmer, while Barcelona also considered making a move in the January transfer window.
 Even though the Catalans are no gleaming example of shrewd spenders, their interest illustrates how highly Rodrigo is rated in Spain.